 Lower East Side, ManhattanLower East Side, Manhattan

 The Lower East Side, which typically refers to the portion of the city below Houston Street and east of Broadway, has recently been up-zoned and now has several new condo and co-op projects underway.
-On top of the new buildings that are in the works, the area has an upscale boutique hotel on Rivington Street, as well as a similar style hotel on Orchard Street.
+On top of the new buildings in the works, the area has an upscale boutique hotel on Rivington Street and a similar style hotel on Orchard Street.
 On the weekend, the streets are alive with people going out to trendy restaurants, bars, lounges, and fashionable boutiques.

 Inwood, ManhattanInwood, Manhattan